mouuff/go-rocket-update/README.md

 We recommend using [goxc](https://github.com/laher/goxc) for compiling your Go application for multiple platforms.

 ### Important notes
-- To update the binary, you need to have the right permissions for the folder where it is installed.
-For example, if the binary is in a folder like "Program Files", the process will need to acquire admin permissions.
+- To update the binary, you must have the appropriate permissions for the folder where it is installed.
+For instance, if the binary is located in a folder such as "Program Files," the process will require admin permissions.

 ### Planned features